Are there penalties in the World Cup?

 What Constitutes a Penalty?

-The penalty kick itself is taken from a designated spot, 12 yards from the goal line.
-This gives the player taking the kick a significant advantage over the goalkeeper, who is required to remain on their line until the ball is kicked.
-The tension surrounding a penalty kick is palpable, often deciding the fate of the match.
+Now, this penalty kick is taken from a special spot.
+It’s 12 yards away from the goal line.
+This gives the kicker a pretty big advantage over the goalkeeper.
+The keeper, you know, has to stay on their line until the ball is actually kicked.
+The air gets so thick with tension around a penalty kick.
+Honestly, it can often decide how the whole match turns out. [honestly] – 1/1

 The Role of VAR